 The second is Eid al-Adha (Feast of the Sacrifice), celebrated a little later, commemorating sacrifice and devotion to God.

-The most important information for you is this: both of these holidays are the equivalent of our Christmas in Arab culture in terms of the scale of celebration, decorating homes, and the exchange of gifts.
-Your gesture of remembrance at this time will be perceived as an expression of great respect and friendship.
+Both holidays are the equivalent of Christmas in Muslim culture regarding the festivities, decorations, and exchange of gifts.
+Your gesture will be seen as an expression of deep respect and friendship.

 Eid Gift-Giving Etiquette: How to Avoid a Faux Pas?

 First, a key concept: Halal.
-It means what’s permitted.
-The most obvious thing to avoid is alcohol.
-Even the most expensive wine or exclusive chocolates with liqueur are absolutely forbidden.
-If you’re looking for something gourmet, always check the ingredients for pork gelatin (unless the product is Halal certified) and alcohol.
+This simply means ‘permissible.’
+The most important thing to avoid here is alcohol.
+Even expensive wine or chocolates containing liqueur are off-limits.
+If you’re looking for something gourmet, always check the ingredients for pork gelatin (unless the product is Halal certified) or hidden alcohol.

-Second, modesty and quality.
+Second, focus on modesty and quality.
 An elegant Eid gift doesn’t have to be flashy, but it should be of good quality.
-This culture values hospitality and generosity, so a gift, even a small one, should be beautifully wrapped.
-Also, avoid gifts with images of human figures (e.g., sculptures, figurines) if your friends are more conservative, as in some interpretations of Islam this is not welcome in the home.
+Hospitality and generosity are core values in Arabic culture, so presentation matters, even a small gift should be beautifully wrapped.
+Additionally, it is best to avoid gifts depicting human figures (such as sculptures) if your friends are conservative, as these are not displayed in homes in some interpretations of Islam.

 Luxurious Dates – A Premium Desert Sweetness

 Let’s start with a classic.
-Dates hold immense symbolic significance in Islam.
-They are traditionally used to break the fast.
-However, on Eid, we don’t buy ordinary supermarket dates.
-We’re talking about gourmet dates, such as the Medjool or Ajwa varieties, which are often stuffed with nuts and orange zest and even covered in the finest Belgian chocolate.
-This is a great Eid gift for a mom and wife that combines tradition with luxury.
-Choose a set packaged in a decorative wooden box or a gold-trimmed jewelry box.
+Dates are deeply symbolic in Islam, traditionally marking the breaking of the fast.
+For Eid, however, we suggest upgrading from standard dates to gourmet options like Medjool or Ajwa.
+They are often stuffed with nuts and orange zest and even covered in the finest Belgian chocolate.
+It is a wonderful Eid gift idea for a mother or wife that combines tradition with luxury.

 - Organic sustainable quality: Harvested from private Saudi farms using refined natural cultivation methods